 A director with a little imagination can bring quite a lot to a genre film if he/she is willing to have fun with its conventions.
 Horror films are notoriously plot-driven, moving its characters about like game pieces, all in service of coincidence-heavy story machinations.
-Although a standard ghost story in many ways, The Haunting feels like a different breed of animal entirely, due to the degree of depth it goes into with its characters.
-Asked to contemplate the possible connection between the escalating intensity of the “haunting” to the gradual dismantling of a character’s psychological state, it’s amazing how chilling a simple, bloodless horror film can be when we’re made aware of the vulnerable humanity of the protagonists.
+Although a standard ghost story in many ways, The Haunting nevertheless feels like a different breed of animal entirely, due to the degree of depth with which it depicts its characters.
+The film invites us to contemplate the possible connection between the escalating intensity of a supernatural “haunting” and the gradual disintegration of a character’s psychological state.
+In doing so, it’s remarkable to discover how chilling a simply constructed, bloodless horror film can be when time is invested in getting the audience to be receptive to the vulnerable humanity of its protagonists.

 The Haunting is unequivocally and most emphatically a ghost story, but I like how

 the film allows for the ambiguous intermingling of the psychological and supernatural.
-Eleanor’s precarious mental state is revealed to us through the extensive use of first-person voiceover, but this extra-sensory intimacy device only makes us more unsure about what she thinks is real and what is imagined.
-As Eleanor’s emotions intensify, there’s the feeling that she is perhaps suffering some kind of mental breakdown; practically willing Hill House to be the beckoning destiny she simultaneously fears and desires.
-Other times, Hill House (always spoken of in terms usually reserved for a living thing) feels as if it is feeding upon and growing stronger from fears and weaknesses of its inhabitants.
+Eleanor’s precarious mental state is revealed to us through the extensive use of first-person voiceover, but this extra-sensory intimacy device only makes us more unsure about her ability to distinguish between what is real and what is imagined.
+As Eleanor’s emotions intensify, there’s the sense that she is perhaps suffering some kind of mental breakdown; practically willing Hill House to be the beckoning destiny she simultaneously fears and desires.
+Other times, Hill House (always spoken of in terms usually reserved for a living thing) feels as though it is feeding upon and growing stronger from the fears and weaknesses of its inhabitants.